quixio/quix-streams/docs/subscribe.md

 `EventData` is the formal class in Quix Streams which represents an Event data packet in memory. `EventData` is meant to be used when the data is intended to be consumed only as single unit, such as json payload where properties can't be converted to individual parameters.
 EventData can also be better for non-standard changes such as a machine shutting down sending event named ShutDown.

+!!! tip

+	If your data source generates data at regular time intervals, or the information can be organized in a fixed list of Parameters, the [TimeseriesData](#timeseriesdata-format) format is a better fit for your time-series data.

 ### EventData format

 `EventData` consists of a record with a `Timestamp`, an `EventId` and an `EventValue`.